Australian broadcaster suspends China's CGTN citing human rights complaint

 A 15-minute CGTN English news service and 30-minute CCTV Mandarin language service were part of SBS programming.

-(Reporting by Kirsty Needham; Additional reporting by Gabriel Crossley in Beijing; Editing by Tom Hogue)
+(Reporting by Kirsty Needham; Additional reporting by Gabriel Crossley in Beijing; Editing by Tom Hogue & Simon Cameron-Moore)

 ((Kirsty.Needham@thomsonreuters.com;))